John-Abbott-College/4A8-Notes/06_user_stories.md

 👤Customer: You are a bad company, and I am not paying you.

-The point of a user story is to force the customer to tell you what they *need*, not what they think they want.
+The point of a user story is to force the customer to tell you what they ***need***, not what they think they want.

 * User stories are written **throughout** the entire agile project.
   * Everyone in the team participates with the goal of creating the **product backlog** which fully describes the functionality required.
-* A Story is incomplete until a discussion about that story has taken place.
+* A story is incomplete until a discussion about that story has taken place.
 * Must be precise in use of language.
+* Describe features in the product backlog from a *user’s* perspective.